Petco Health and Wellness (NASDAQ:WOOF) Releases FY 2021 Earnings Guidance

 Petco Health and Wellness (NASDAQ:WOOF) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of $0.860-$0.880 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.860.
+The company provided earnings per share (EPS) guidance of $0.860-$0.880 for the period, compared to the Thomson Reuters consensus estimate of $0.860.
 The company issued revenue guidance of $5.73 billion-$5.78 billion, compared to the consensus revenue estimate of $5.67 billion.

-In other news, CEO Ron Coughlin acquired 46,600 shares of the company’s stock in a transaction dated Tuesday, September 7th.
-The stock was acquired at an average cost of $21.72 per share, for a total transaction of $1,012,152.00.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Corporate insiders own 0.02% of the company’s stock.
+In related news, CFO Brian Larose bought 5,125 shares of the stock in a transaction dated Monday, December 6th.
+The stock was bought at an average price of $19.45 per share, with a total value of $99,681.25.
+The acquisition was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Insiders own 0.02% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in the stock.
-Morgan Stanley boosted its position in Petco Health and Wellness by 133.9% during the 2nd quarter.
-Morgan Stanley now owns 270,874 shares of the company’s stock worth $6,070,000 after purchasing an additional 155,085 shares during the period.
-UBS Group AG boosted its position in Petco Health and Wellness by 25.3% during the 3rd quarter.
-UBS Group AG now owns 81,606 shares of the company’s stock worth $1,722,000 after purchasing an additional 16,476 shares during the period.
-LPL Financial LLC boosted its position in Petco Health and Wellness by 35.7% during the 3rd quarter.
-LPL Financial LLC now owns 57,108 shares of the company’s stock worth $1,205,000 after purchasing an additional 15,033 shares during the period.
-Finally, Dimensional Fund Advisors LP purchased a new stake in Petco Health and Wellness during the 3rd quarter worth $225,000.
-63.86% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently bought and sold shares of the business.
+Dimensional Fund Advisors LP purchased a new stake in shares of Petco Health and Wellness in the 3rd quarter worth approximately $225,000.
+LPL Financial LLC grew its stake in shares of Petco Health and Wellness by 35.7% in the 3rd quarter.
+LPL Financial LLC now owns 57,108 shares of the company’s stock worth $1,205,000 after buying an additional 15,033 shares during the last quarter.
+UBS Group AG grew its stake in shares of Petco Health and Wellness by 25.3% in the 3rd quarter.
+UBS Group AG now owns 81,606 shares of the company’s stock worth $1,722,000 after buying an additional 16,476 shares during the last quarter.
+Finally, Morgan Stanley boosted its stake in Petco Health and Wellness by 133.9% during the 2nd quarter.
+Morgan Stanley now owns 270,874 shares of the company’s stock valued at $6,070,000 after purchasing an additional 155,085 shares during the last quarter.
+Hedge funds and other institutional investors own 63.86% of the company’s stock.

 Petco Health and Wellness Company, Inc operates as a retailer of premium pet consumables, supplies, and companion animals and services.
 The company also offers grooming, in-store and online training, tele-veterinarian, and pet health insurance services, as well as veterinary services through Vetco clinics.